jackpetraitis/thrillhouseradio/README.md

 Add a todo list with following items

 * TO-DO List

+* Thrillhouserad.io v2 Goals
 	+ Guest DJs
+	+ Selected Guest Control via HTTPS
+	+ Browse the library and add a request to play
 	+ Crowdsourced Song Choosing Via Tweets
-	+ Selected Access Guest Control over HTTP
-	+ Upload your songs!
-	+ Browse the library and add a request to play
-	+ Auto-update youtube-dl lists from time to time
+	+ Auto-updating youtube-dl lists from time to time
-	+ Auto-fix metatags with mp3tag, taking consideration for %artist%- %title, %artist (en dash) %title, and %artist-%title
 	+ Create a list of the 10 most recently played songs, requires a light DB backend
 	+ Create another mountpoint with just rap music
+	+ updated Material Design UI
+* Thrillhouserad.io v3 Musings
+	+ Auto-fix metatags with mp3tag, taking consideration for %artist%- %title, %artist (en dash) %title, and %artist-%title
+	+ Android app with Bluetooth audio and controls
+	+ iPhone app with Bluetooth audio and controls
+	+ Upload your songs!
+	+ hopefully ditching the .xsl files at some point for something easier to configure